 John D. Putnam - Lead Chaplain

-John D. Putnam is the senior pastor of Pentecostals of Sheboygan County, a United Pentecostal church.
-He has been a LE Chaplain since 2004 and currently serves the Sheboygan County Sheriff Department, the Wisconsin State Patrol, the United States Secret Service, and is the lead chaplain for the newly formed Wisconsin Department of Justice chaplaincy program.
+John D. Putnam has been a LE Chaplain since 2004 and currently serves the Sheboygan County Sheriff Department, the Wisconsin State Patrol, the Wisconsin DNR Bureau of Law Enforcement, the United States Secret Service, and is the lead chaplain for the Wisconsin Department of Justice chaplaincy program.
+John has been the senior pastor of Pentecostals of Sheboygan County since 2006.

-John also serves as the Wisconsin Area Representative for the International Conference of Police Chaplains, where he helps introduce chaplaincy to local agencies who are desiring such a program.
-He is married to Michelle, has three growing boys and lives in the country where he enjoys bowhunting.
+John also serves as the Region-4 Director for the International Conference of Police Chaplains covering Wisconsin, Michigan, Illinois, Indiana, Ohio, Kentucky, and West Virginia. www.icpc4cops.org He is married to Michelle, has three growing boys and lives in the country where he enjoys bowhunting.

 Bob has served as a law enforcement chaplain with agencies in Wisconsin and Minnesota and is the father of a police officer.